mcclatchy/honeycomb/base-design/README.md

 # Base Design

 #### What is it?
-1-2 sentences that explains what the base design is.
+This is a starting design for McClatchy's Special Projects Template.
+It has been created for local development that can easily be moved over to Newsgate for testing and publishing.

+#### Why use it?
+Base Design standardizes and streamlines the process of creating special project designs within Newsgate/Escenic by providing HTML, styles and scripts to give news developers a running start at customization.

 #### Who is it for?
-Id tenderloin mollit cillum ham hock pork belly ullamco flank veniam.
-Picanha meatloaf turducken beef leberkas, lorem kielbasa rump non laborum spare ribs.
-Prosciutto cupim pariatur, pork belly aute frankfurter boudin cow.
-Picanha boudin id excepteur irure.
-In ham hock jowl turkey.
-Tempor drumstick deserunt salami ea jerky.
-Labore minim laborum, landjaeger swine pig ut beef ribs tail ipsum culpa pariatur enim.

-#### Why use it?
-Id tenderloin mollit cillum ham hock pork belly ullamco flank veniam.
-Picanha meatloaf turducken beef leberkas, lorem kielbasa rump non laborum spare ribs.
-Prosciutto cupim pariatur, pork belly aute frankfurter boudin cow.
-Picanha boudin id excepteur irure.
-In ham hock jowl turkey.
-Tempor drumstick deserunt salami ea jerky.
-Labore minim laborum, landjaeger swine pig ut beef ribs tail ipsum culpa pariatur enim.
+Base Design is for McClatchy front-end developers who want to give projects a special treatment beyond the standard article page.

 ## Setup

 Make sure you have a [GitHub](https://github.com/) account and [Git](https://git-scm.com/downloads) installed on your computer.

-1. Create an account or sign into GitHub and fork the [base-design](https://github.com/mcclatchy/special-project-template/tree/master/base-design) repository to your account
+1. Fork the [base-design](https://github.com/mcclatchy/special-project-template/tree/master/base-design) repository to your GitHub account.
-2. Click *clone or download* and copy the URL
+2. Click `clone or download` and copy the URL from your forked repository.
 3. Open your terminal and navigate to the directory that your project will live in.
-4. Clone the forked repository by pasting `git clone [YOUR REPO URL]` into your terminal.
+4. Clone the forked repository by pasting `git clone YOUR REPO URL` into your terminal.

-## Navigating Base Design Files
+## Navigating Base Design files
 `index.html` comes pre-built with all of the code you need to view your project as if it were published on one of our standardized market sites.
+There are two sections you may customize:
-- Add custom dependencies after `<!-- custom dependencies -->` in index.html
+- `<!-- custom dependencies -->` is where you may add dependencies.
-- Add custom html after `<!-- custom body code -->`
+- `<!-- custom body -->` is where you may add HTML.

 ####Existing dependencies
-- `css/base.css` contains all of your base styles.
-Changes to this file are not recommended.
+- `css/base.css` and `scripts/base.js` contain all of the base styles and scripts.
+Changes to these files are not recommended.
-- `css/custom.css` is a clean stylesheet to build upon or overwrite styles established in `base.css`.
+- `css/custom.css` is where new styles should be added to build upon or overwrite those established in `css/base.css`.
+- `scripts/custom.js` is where new scripts should be added.
-- (Note: `sass/base.scss` and `sass/custom.scss` are available and ready to compile into their `.css` counterparts if you prefer [writing with Sass](http://sass-lang.com/install).
+- Note: `sass/base.scss` and `sass/custom.scss` are available and ready to compile into their .css counterparts if you prefer [writing with Sass](http://sass-lang.com/install).

 ## Transferring to Newsgate
-1. Step one
-2. Step two

-## Changelog
-No changes... yet.
+1. Upload your `img`, `css` and `scripts` directories to your server.
+2. Update your `custom dependencies` in `index.html` with their new URLs.
+3. Paste your `custom body code` (excluding body copy) from `index.html` into Newsgate's `mm_link` sections.
+Include their `mm_embed` counterparts within the story copy.

 ## Code Cookbook